 Thank you for seeking my advice on finding your own work that you can get excited about and also profit from.
 I hope my experiences can help you.
 I know exactly what’s motivating you because I feel it, too.

 Like you, I’ve always preferred working for myself, beginning back in 1973 when I was 10 years old.
 At that time a glass factory near my grandfather’s house was buying empty glass jars and bottles for a half cent each, so I went door to door collecting them in my wagon.
-There were no municipal recycling programs then, so there were lots of glass bottles and jars to be found.
-My goal was to buy a plastic model airplane kit that cost $3.70, and I eventually got there.
+There were no municipal recycling programs then, so there were lots of glass bottles and jars to be found in the neighbourhood.
+My goal was to buy a plastic model airplane kit that cost $3.70 (740 glass jars), and I eventually got there, thanks to my “glass recycling” business.
 When I was 12 I started a lawn maintenance business, then I started building furniture for people when I was 17.
-My woodworking experiences eventually opened the doors to work as a professional cabinetmaker and carpenter.
+My woodworking experiences eventually opened doors to work as a professional cabinetmaker and carpenter.
 I was 22 years old when I bought my rural property here on Manitoulin Island, Canada, in 1985.
-I’d work all spring, summer and fall building the house and developing the land, then travel back to Toronto and get work in cabinet shops or on construction sites for winter.
+I’d work all spring, summer and fall building the house and developing the land, then travel back to Toronto and get work in cabinet shops or on construction sites for winter, saving every penny I could before heading back to the Island the next building season.
 In 1988 I thought I’d try magazine writing, and approached an editor with the idea for an article.
-Writing proved more profitable than woodworking, so I’ve cultivated that ever since.
+Writing proved more profitable and flexible than woodworking, so I’ve cultivated that ever since.
 I’ve since added photography and videographer to my writing work.
 Robert, our oldest son, is now doing the same thing I am, enjoying the same benefits.

 Over the years I’ve learned several key things that might prove helpful to you as you create some way of earning a living on your own terms.
 One of the most useful is understanding what I call the “fish bowl”.